capillariesio/capillaries/doc/qna.md

 1. Performance enhancements, espcecially those related to the efficient use of Cassandra.

 2. Read/write from/to other file formats, maybe databases.
+Update 2023: Apache Parquet support was added.

 3. Creating node configuration is a tedious job.
 Consider adding a toolbelt command that takes a CSV file as an input and generates JSON for a corresponding file_table/table_file node.
+Update 2023: done, see [proto_file_reader_creator test](../test/code/proto_file_reader_creator/README.md).

-4. Is the lack of NULL support a deal-breaker?
+4. Is the lack of NULL vsalues support a deal-breaker?
+Update March 2024: support for *_if aggregate functions was added, it should help mitigate the lack of NULL support.

 5. Need a strategy to mitigate potential security threats introduced by py_calc.
 SELinux/AppArmor?